 With more calcium than milk, more magnesium than broccoli, more fiber than flax, and more antioxidants than the blueberries you’re getting tired of, what’s not to love?

 Don’t be intimidated by the fact that it’s an algae.
 You’ll never know it’s any different from any other supplement you take.
-And the vitamin B12, folic acid, antioxidants, and more make it worth broadening your horizons.
+And the vitamin B12, folic acid, antioxidants, and more that you’ll be getting makes it worth broadening your horizons.

 A common spice in Indian foods, you might not have realized fenugreek is as healthy as it is tasty.

 You can use leaves or seeds, whole or ground, to help slow digestion, and improve how your body responds to insulin.
-All of which goes toward keeping your blood sugar levels stable, especially after meals.
+Which means, of course, it can help keep your blood sugar levels stable, especially after meals.

 (For more on how feungreek could help you control blood sugar click here.)